w3c/musicxml/doctools/README.md

 # MusicXML documentation generator

+This code generates the MusicXML documentation (but not the specs)

 The MusicXML specification is created with the same documentation generator used for MNX.
 To avoid duplication of code, all that is contained in this directory is the MusicXML specific data.